wookdev/munged-org/rofl/avoid-draft.md

  Age yourself seven or so years in a hurry!
-This stratagem either requires some very expensive time travel equipment or your girlfriend telling you she accidently took the Pill out of order and has been eating vitamins for the past week.
+This stratagem either requires some very expensive time travel equipment or your girlfriend telling you she accidentally took the Pill out of order and has been eating vitamins for the past week.
 In any case, an old British phone booth can be substituted for one of these methods.